Poetry Hoot... Wednesday,

 project remotely can follow the prompts

 online.
-The prompts will be posted on the
+The prompts are being posted on the

 Poetry's Heart info &